obaker/IR-BOT/README.md

 # IR-BOT
-Code for Ben and Oli's robot.
+Code for Oliver and Bens robot.